vikstrous/tempts/README.md

 ```

 This example sets up a workflow and an activity that simply prints a greeting.
-It demonstrates the basic setup and execution flow using `tstemporal`.
+It demonstrates the basic setup and execution flow using `tempts`.
 To see a more complex example, look in the example directory.

 **WARNING: This library can change without notice while I respond to feedback and improve the API.
 I'll remove this warning when I'm happy with the API and can promise it won't change.**